18F/design-principles-guide/pages/define.md

 For example, from the BBC’s [Global Experience Language Design Philosophy](http://www.bbc.co.uk/gel/philosophy/design-philosophy):

-### *Title:* Authentic
+![Image of Gel Example](https://cloud.githubusercontent.com/assets/12515096/9101093/04c747fe-3ba8-11e5-9c8b-2c8fef6dcd55.png)

+The *title* is:
+>Authentic

+The *explanation* is:
-*Explanation:* We value the familiarity and trust placed in us.
+> We value the familiarity and trust placed in us.
 We acknowledge the BBC's heritage of iconic design and broadcasting history with subtle references.

-![Image of Gel Example](https://cloud.githubusercontent.com/assets/12515096/9101093/04c747fe-3ba8-11e5-9c8b-2c8fef6dcd55.png)

 Another example, this time from [IBM](http://www.ibm.com/design/language/framework/experience.shtml)

+![Example of IBM site for Design Principles](https://cloud.githubusercontent.com/assets/12515096/9101094/04d80f08-3ba8-11e5-9e83-0b3b9dfa65a3.png)

+The *title* is:
-*Title:* Get support
+>Get support

+The *explanation* is:
-*Explanation:* Support users in the ways they want to get help.
+> Support users in the ways they want to get help.
 Expand their knowledge and encourage them to share it.

-![Example of IBM site for Design Principles](https://cloud.githubusercontent.com/assets/12515096/9101094/04d80f08-3ba8-11e5-9e83-0b3b9dfa65a3.png)

 ## What makes a good set of design principles?